jvxis/node-status/README.md

 5. Move the files `status.html` and `message.txt` to the directory `/home/user/node-status/templates`

 6. Edit the file `message.txt` and write anything you want
-7. Open the file `node-status.py` and fill out your configurations
+7. Open the file `node-status.config` and fill out your configurations

    RUNNING_ENVIRONMENT = 'umbrel'  - Change to 'umbrel' for Umbrel systems or 'minibolt' for minibolt / raspibolt or any standalone